graphcommerce-org/graphcommerce/docs/framework/config.md

 To enable next.js' preview mode, configure the secret you'd like to use.

+#### productFiltersLayout: DEFAULT | SIDEBAR = `DEFAULT`

+Layout how the filters are rendered.
+DEFAULT: Will be rendered as horzontal chips on desktop and mobile
+SIDEBAR: Will be rendered as a sidebar on desktop and horizontal chips on mobile

 #### productFiltersPro: boolean

-Enables an improved UI for product filters on mobile and desktop.
+Product filters with better UI for mobile and desktop.

+#### productListPaginationVariant: COMPACT | EXTENDED = `COMPACT`

+Pagination variant for the product listings.

+COMPACT means: "< Page X of Y >"
+EXTENDED means: "< 1 2 ...
+4 [5] 6 ...
+10 11 >"

 #### productRoute: string

 By default we route products to /p/[url] but you can change this to /product/[url] if you wish.

 Default: '/p/'
 Example: '/product/'

 #### recentlyViewedProducts: [RecentlyViewedProductsConfig](#RecentlyViewedProductsConfig)